Red Sands: Plot

-Meanwhile, Howston and Wilcox are being haunted by gruesome images of people they had killed in the past.
+Meanwhile, Howston and Wilcox are haunted by gruesome images of people they killed.
 Wilcox goes missing, and the only witness seems to be team member Tino Hull, who sees another member, Jorge Wardell, giving off a terrifying roar before him.
 That night, Wilcox's dead body is found with his eyes removed and his face in a frozen expression of terror.
 After a series of vivid and bizarre dreams Hull grabs another member, Trevor Anderson, and holds him at gunpoint as he accuses Wardell of killing Wilcox.
 Hull opens fire on Wardell and Davies is forced to retaliate, killing Hull.
 Howston orders them to take the bodies outside, and the next morning, the group is shocked to find that they are missing.

 Howston, slowly losing his grip on his sanity, orders Keller and Anderson to keep guard outside while he himself watches to make sure nothing else goes missing.
 While they are gone, Davies attempts to rape the Afghan girl, and in a heated moment calls Howston a "fucking nigger", prompting Howston to hit him.
 In anger, Davies attempts to attack Howston, and Howston finally cracks, killing Davies and ordering Anderson and Keller to stash his body outside.
 Afterwards, Howston goes missing, as does the girl while the remaining two attempt to make radio contact.
 Keller realizes that the voice he heard on the radio was that of Anderson, when he makes the same radio call he had heard days prior.

 The pair plan to make a break for the rest of their group, but the girl appears briefly in the house and Keller goes to find her.
 Meanwhile, Anderson is confronted by the dead Wilcox who reveals himself to be a hideous creature.
 Before Anderson can react, however, he is killed by a shot to the head from the stalking Howston.
 Howston prowls the farm looking for Keller and is shocked when he comes across the same creature that Anderson had seen.
 His defenses lowered after running, Keller manages to gain the upper hand and slits the Sergeant's throat.
 Keller then encounters the Afghan girl, who turns out to be the Djinn, and manages to escape by throwing a grenade into the ammo-filled farmhouse.
 The following morning, Keller is grabbed by something from underneath the sand and pulled down, disappearing under the desert.